-The Shortest Bloom: When to visit Japan for cherry blossom season - World of Cruising Magazine

-There are few sights as beautiful as Japan during cherry blossom season – but the national flower appears so briefly that you need to time your visit perfectly or miss it
+Cherry Blossom Season: When to Experience it in Japan

 Japan is a nation awash with colour.
-From the glowing neon of Tokyo’s skyscrapers to the jewel hues of a geisha’s kimono, it’s a vibrant contrast to the low-key greys and browns (beige even!) of its people’s business attire.
+From the glowing neon of Tokyo’s skyscrapers to the jewel hues of a geisha’s kimono.
+It’s a vibrant contrast to the low-key greys and browns of its people’s business attire.
 Why, even Godzilla is a distinct shade of dark moss green that captured Hollywood’s imagination.
 But if there is one colour that is synonymous with this country, it is the delicate light pink of the cherry blossom.

-Appearing each spring, this is a truly spectacular sight, and it’s no wonder that tourists flock to the Land of the Rising Sun to catch a glimpse of its national flower.
+Appearing each spring, this is a truly spectacular sight.
+It’s no wonder that tourists flock to the Land of the Rising Sun to catch a glimpse of its national flower.
 But fail to research exactly when the blooms appear and you could end up travelling all that way to look at a lot of leaves.
 That’s because the wondrous blossom of the sakura tree appears for just a week or two in March and April, before floating away on the breeze.

-To the Japanese, this brief glory represents the ephemeral nature of life – the idea that nothing lasts forever and that our time is finite.
-The season therefore has a bittersweet quality, as the joy of seeing blossom line the nation’s parks, rivers and streets is balanced by the gentle sadness that it will soon be gone.
+To the Japanese, this brief glory represents the ephemeral nature of life.
+The idea that nothing lasts forever and that our time is finite.
+The season therefore has a bittersweet quality, as the joy of seeing blossoms line the nation’s parks, rivers and streets is balanced by the gentle sadness that it will soon be gone.

-That’s why the sakura looms so large in Japanese art and culture, from ancient woodblock prints to today’s films and anime cartoons.
+That’s why the sakura looms so large in Japanese art and culture.
+From ancient woodblock prints to today’s films and anime cartoons.
 Artists have always tried to confront mortality, and what better way to do it than by depicting this fleeting, fragile flower?

 Even in today’s teeming, hi-tech, 21st century Japan, the blossom season is a huge national event.
-There are specialist meteorologists who predict the first outbreak of blooms months in advance – and are treated like heroes when they get it right.
+There are specialist meteorologists who predict the first outbreak of blooms months in advance.
+Who then are treated like heroes when they get it right.

 And just as the whole of Britain brings out the barbecue when the sun shines, as soon as the cherry blossom appears the Japanese have a picnic, or hanami.
 They see it as the perfect opportunity to gather their friends and family to enjoy some good food and drink.

 If you want to join them and view the trees in all their glory, it’s vital that you’re in exactly the right place at exactly the right time.
 The blooms appear first in the warmer south, spreading northwards over the next few weeks, so the timing of your visit depends on which part of Japan you want to see.

 In Tokyo, peak blossom is usually in the last week of March and the first week of April, while the northern island of Hokkaido must wait until late April or even early May.
 But the season varies with the weather, and warm temperatures this year brought trees into bloom a fortnight earlier than average.

-Googling “sakura forecast” in late January will reveal the early predictions for next year, but before you plan your trip, one word of warning: though it might be tempting to reach up and pluck some blossom from the tree, don’t do it.
+Googling “sakura forecast” in late January will reveal the early predictions for next year.
+Before you plan your trip, a piece of advice.
+Though it might be tempting to reach up and pluck some blossom from the tree, don’t do it.
 In Japanese culture this is considered to be deeply disrespectful.

-The megalopolis of Tokyo is the face of modern Japan, and home to many of its most compelling attractions.
+The megalopolis of Tokyo is the face of modern Japan.
+And is home to many of its most compelling attractions.
 Follow the locals and traverse the Shibuya crossing, the world’s busiest and most famous pedestrian intersection.
 Once you’ve survived the scramble, make time to explore Shibuya and enjoy some of the quirky fashion boutiques unique to the area.

 If you’re a trendy Japanese teenager – or have always wanted to be – this is your nirvana.
-Shinjuku is the city’s entertainment district, where you can sup a sake, hit a homer at one of Japan’s many batting cages (baseball is the nation’s second sport behind football) and watch sumo wrestlers do battle in the dojo.
+Shinjuku is the city’s entertainment district, where you can sip a sake, or hit a homer at one of Japan’s many batting cages (baseball is the nation’s second sport behind football).
+You can even watch sumo wrestlers do battle in the dojo.

 But Tokyo has its green spaces, too, and if you’re there for the blossom there is none finer than the Shinjuku Gyoen.
 For a paltry ¥200 entrance fee (roughly £1.50) you can see one of Japan’s most beautiful gardens which, during the sakura season, turns pink.
 Take a picnic and give yourself plenty of time to savour its beauty.

-Note: Editor’s Note: This post was originally published August 2018 and has been updated for accuracy and comprehensiveness.